 University of Erlangen, Erlangen, Germany

-Visits between September and December 2017, itinerary to be confirmed.
+Visits in November 2017, itinerary to be confirmed.

 Prof Nitschke is a scientist working in the field of B cell immunology with a major research focus on the regulation of B cell immunity, B cell signalling and autoimmunity.
 His main research focus is on inhibitory receptors (Siglecs) on immune cells as regulators of lymphocyte activation.
 With newly generated genetic mouse models he studies the regulation of immune responses and the dysregulation of the immune system in autoimmune diseases.